 Now all the characters use 4 bytes instead of 3, so all columns that has more than 191 characters now uses more than 767 bytes, because 192 x 4 bytes is 768 bytes.

-The options were removing the index, keep using utf8 or reduce the length.
-Removing the index wasn't an option neither keep using the utf8, but reducing the length was possible was the columns will probably never met the actual length which is 255 characters, reducing it to 191 was optimal and in no way will harm the system.
+The options are removing the index, keep using

+Removing the index wasn't a good option, neither keep using the utf8.
+Reducing the length was possible because the columns will probably never met the actual length which is 255 characters, reducing it to 191 was optimal and in no way will harm the system.

 Changing all string columns with length greater than 191 characters to 191.

-If changing the length is not a possible or desired option, changing the column index to only a chunk of x characters.
+If changing the length was not possible or desired option, changing the column index to only a chunk of x characters.